A frequently asked questions (FAQ) page is a simple resource with a big impact.

 The Gorgias help center is clear and easy to navigate, so your customers can always find what they need.
 And because Gorgias’ help center integrates with the rest of the customer service platform, it’s easy to incorporate help articles into customer communications.
 This is a seamless way to give customers more support resources, contributing to a better customer experience.

-If you have our automation add-on, you can also let customers track and manage their orders from within the help center — no need to contact an agent:
+If you have Gorgias Automate, you can also let customers track and manage their orders from within the help center — no need to contact an agent: